 - Vulcan Mega Bolter

 - Gatling Blaster

 The Ruptura is a great complement to the Crucius playstyle.
 You want to push hard and early, to make your mark on your enemy before they can really strike back.
-They normally follow the same formula to how they play out.

 If you want to go all-in on your legion’s theme, you could consider taking more volcano cannons – they’re powerful, and you’ve got the heat-management tools to fire them in the early game without having to worry too much about melting down immediately.
 You could also swap one of the Reavers out for some Lancers for some more close range punch (or just take a banner in a larger game.

 With their superior heat management, expect Legio Crucius engines to be pushing their reactor more often than usual in the opening turns.
 Otherwise be especially mindful of any heavy hitters with Bi-folded Power Containment by arc dodging or the odd Obscuration Barrage or Blind Barrage.